-CCT Alumni Highlight: Josh Scacco
+CCT Alumni Spotlight: Josh Scacco

 Posted in Announcements

-CCT is excited to feature alum Josh Scacco (CCT ’10) in today’s alumni highlight!
+CCT is excited to feature alum Josh Scacco (CCT ’10) in today’s alumni spotlight!
 He was appointed founding director of the Center for Sustainable Democracy at University of South Florida late last year.
 We’re grateful that Josh took time to share his more about experience at CCT, his professional and academic background, and how the skills he learned at CCT are being applied in his current position.

 When did you graduate from CCT and would you like to share the jobs you held before and after your time at CCT?